The Healthy Road Trip Snacks You'll Want to Tote Everywhere This Summer

 All of the noshing with none of the vending machine sugar crash.

 Whenever I go on a road trip, I give up on my health goals right around the first gas stop.
-Having not packed any snacks beyond maybe an apple, I walk into the convenience store for “just a sparkling water” and emerge with an armful of greasy chips and candy filled with artificial food coloring and strange ingredients I can’t pronounce.
+Having not packed any snacks beyond maybe a couple pieces of aging fun-size chocolate bars, I walk into the convenience store for “just a sparkling water” and emerge with an armful of greasy chips and candy filled with artificial food coloring and strange ingredients I can’t pronounce.

 There’s no reason to get out of the car after a long drive feeling bloated and lethargic, or having to deal with kids who have been riding the highs and lows of the sugar roller coaster for hours.
 It does take some planning ahead, but with a little advance preparation and knowing what good options you can find along the way, you can have a ride that leaves the whole car feeling satisfied and ready to vacation upon arrival.